-- Select the Change Summary Profile... menu item from the Summary menu. - Select the profile matching the sine state from the list of profiles shown in the Profile Status List table.
+- From the Summary menu select Change Summary Profile.... - From the Profile Status List table, select the profile matching the sine state.

 It is likely that the sine profile is already selected.
 You can verify this by looking at the profile name shown in the Name text area near the bottom of the dialog.